versatiles-org/node-versatiles-server/README.md

                            take longer.
 Perfect if behind CDN.
   -h, --host <hostnameip>  Hostname or IP to bind the server to (default:
                            "0.0.0.0")
+  -n, --no-cache           disable cache and serve static files directly from
+                           disc
   -o, --open               Open map in web browser
-  -p, --port <port>        Port to bind the server to (default: 8080) -t, --tms                Use TMS tile order (flip y axis) --help                   display help for command
+  -p, --port <port>        Port to bind the server to (default: 8080) -q, --quiet              be quiet
+  -s, --static <folder>    Path to a folder with static files -t, --tms                Use TMS tile order (flip y axis) -v, --verbose            be verbose
+  --help                   display help for command
 ```